 Language learners can expect some seasonal and conversational vocabulary.

-It is best for beginners and intermediate Russian learners interested in TORFL (Test of Russian as a Foreign Language).
+It is best for beginners and intermediate Russian learners interested in the TORFL (Test of Russian as a Foreign Language).

 3. Hipsters (Стиляги) — 2008